Anee006/Hotel-Booking-Demand/README.md

 - The Dataset includes following information:
   - Hotel Type (City Hotel or Resort Hotel)
-  - Cancellation (whether guest cancelled the booking or not)
+  - Cancellation (Guest cancelled the booking or not)
   - Arrival Date Year
   - Arrival Date Month
-  - Weekend Night Stays
-  - Week Night Stays
   - Number of Adults
   - Number of Children
   - Number of Babies